-What is SLS 3D printing
+What is SLS 3D printing?

 Technologies of additive manufacturing known as 3D printing (3DP) are considered to be the future of rapid prototyping, small and even big production lines for industry.
 There are several technologies distinguished by the phenomena they are based on and materials they are utilising.
 Reading this article you will learn how SLS 3D printing works and what are the differences between the main 3D printing technologies.

-Background: most popular 3D printing technologies
+Most popular 3D printing technologies

 Fused Deposition Modeling (FDM) is the most known of them all.
 It is bottom-up technique based on melting of the filament and depositing it on a table layer-by-layer according to the sliced model.
 FDM utilizes mostly plastic-based materials such as polylactide (PLA) or acrylonitrile butadiene styrene copolymer (ABS).